-42. Refuse disposal
+42. Refuse disposal near reservoirs etc.

 Loose paper or other refuse shall not be left on any portion of the grounds in the vicinity of any reservoir or works, except in a receptacle provided therefor.

 [Heading deleted in Gazette 29 May 2001 p.
 2708.]